lynnlangit/TeamTeri/VariantSpark/README.md

 # VariantSpark

-* **SEE** VariantSpark (a Spark-based machine learning analysis library for genomic data), for more information about the library -- http://bioinformatics.csiro.au/variantspark
+* **SEE** VariantSpark (a Spark-based custom genome-wide RandomForest machine learning analysis library for genomic variants), for more information about the library -- http://bioinformatics.csiro.au/variantspark

 * **USE** the VariantSpark steps on GitHub to get started --